6 Reasons Why WordPress is a Better CMS for Enterprises Than Sitecore

 5. Community and Support

-WordPress has a vast, active global community that continuously shares resources for the users to make the most out of their websites.
+WordPress has a vibrant community that continuously shares extensive resources for users to make the most out of their websites.
 Enterprises can look forward to tutorials and guides from developers and experienced contributors to elevate their platform further.

 Moreover, the open-source nature of the CMS encourages members to push the boundaries of WordPress even further.
 As a result, many plugins, themes, and extensions are developed by passionate users rather than dedicated companies.